(AD) - A system used to manage user accounts and security, using LDAP and DNS.

 Skype for Business

-Instant messaging and video conferencing through Office 365 for PC users.
-On Macs, this is called Lync.
+Instant messaging and video conferencing through Office 365 for Windows and Mac users.
 Video chat is only available on computers with audio/visual equipment.

 A sponsor has an active employment with UWM and is not a student (e.g. professor, academic advisor, staff member, etc.).